 The anesthesiologist will be present on the day of surgery and will review your medical history and labs as well as discuss the type of anesthesia you will be having.

-The given instructions from the podiatrist nearby or our foot surgeon Dr. Solomon will provide detailed information about how to care for your foot at home following the surgery for the first few weeks.
-Depending on the degree of your bunion treatment, you may be discharged with a special surgical shoe or cast to aid in bunion recovery.
+The given instructions from the podiatrist nearby or our foot surgeon Dr. Solomon will provide detailed information about how to care for your foot at home following the surgical intervention for the first few weeks.
+Depending on the degree of your treatment, you may be discharged with a special surgical shoe or cast to aid in bunion recovery.
 Most patients report the postoperative pain as fairly tolerable when combined with medication and a dedicated program to relieve the discomfort.

 Contact your local bunion surgeon or Dr. Solomon if you experience any of the following symptoms during your bunion surgery recovery period after being discharged:

 - Warmth and redness in the area around the surgical dressing